Utpala dynasty: Accession and early rule

-Despotism and Death
+Despotism and death

 However, the later years of his regime were cruel and marked by rampant oppression, especially from a fiscal perspective.
 Kalhana described him to be a "robber" who seized profits exacted by temples, plundered religious institutions and brought agraharas etc. under direct control of the crown whilst providing minimal compensations.

 Forced labor were systematically legitimized in Kashmir for the first time and not rendering such services was made into an offense.
 New revenue offices were created and an elaborate taxation scheme was devised, which led to the employment of numerous Kayasthas in royal service.
 Kalhana blames these lowly Kayasthas for driving honest villagers to poverty and destroying all repute of Samkaravarman.
 Scholarship struggled to flourish and court-poets lived a pitiful existence, without pay.
 Famines and other calamities became commonplace.

 These continued despite Gopalavarman accusing his father of unbound greed and inflicting terrible misfortune on the subjects.
-Finally, Samkaravarman died in 902 of a stray-arrow at a foreign territory, whilst returning from a successful conquest.
+Finally, Shankaravarman died in 902 of a stray-arrow at a foreign territory, whilst returning from a successful conquest.
 His ministers guarded-back the corpse to Kashmir, where last respects were conferred and funeral rites organized; some of his queens and servants died by Sati.
-Despite having thirty to forty issues, none other than Gopalavarman and Samkata survived past infancy, in what Kalnana ascribed to karma.
+Despite having thirty to forty issues, none other than Gopalavarman and Samkata survived past infancy, in what Kalhana ascribed to karma.

 Gopalavarman

 Gopalavarman was installed as the new king, with John Nemec noting that the labyrinthine series of coups to start with him would be worthy of a Mahabharata-like epic.
-He had a short reign of two years (902-904) under the regency of Sugandha.
+He had a short reign of two years (902–904) under the regency of Sugandha.

 Gopalavarman led a famed expedition against a rebel Hindu Shahi king of Udabhanda c.
 903 and bestowed the spoils on a "Toramana-Kamaluka."
 However, this victory however turned him haughty and the court became unapproachable for the commoners.
 Effective power began to wielded by Sugandha's paramour, Prabhakaradeva who was also the royal treasurer.
 This continued till he was caught in the act of embezzling state-coffers and a probe launched.

 Prabhakaradeva employed Ramadeva—one of his relatives—to assassinate the king by practice of witchcraft.
 Gopalavarman died of a fever soon and Ramadeva died by suicide, after his conspiracy became public knowledge.
-Gopalavarman had at-least two consorts — Nanda, a child-girl and Jayalakshmi.
+Gopalavarman had at-least two consorts—Nanda, a child-girl and Jayalakshmi.
 He had no issue at the time of his death but Jayalakshmi was already pregnant.
 Consequently, Samkata ascended the throne only to die after ten days.